asharahmed/asharahmed/README.md

 <p>
  🔭 I’m a developer and CS student at <a href="https://dal.ca">Dalhousie University</a> with research interests in the areas in cloud, cybersecurity and digital governance.

- 💬 Ask me about inclusive delivery, accessible standards or cyber / systems security.
+ 💬 Ask me about critical infrastructure or cyber / systems security.

  🤔 I’m looking for mentorship on modern cloud-native development and frameworks!